markdoliner/flickrmirrorer/README.md

 deleted in Flickr are deleted locally.
 Deletion is disabled by default.
 See the `--delete-unknown` command line option.

+The mirroring process is time-stamped.
+This allows FlicrkMirrorer to resume the process from the previously reached moment in time.
+(It makes use of Flickr's API upload date parameter.)
+This approach is particularly useful when having a large Flickr photostream.
+The time-stamp is stored in a local file, which you can manually modify (or even delete), if needed.

 The script displays a summary of its actions if `--statistics` is passed on the command line.